 Appurtenances & Utilities: No changes to the site's appurtenances were indicated on the drawings.
 The location of the HVAC and other utilities was also not noted.
 Staff asks that the HVAC be located on the rear façade, or on a side façade beyond the midpoint of the house.
-Utility meters shall be located on the side of the building, within 5' of the front corner.
-Alternative mechanical and utility locations must be approved prior to an administrative sign-off on building permit(s).
-The project meets section II.B.1.h.
+The project meets Section II.B.1.h.